 How incredible it is that who we are is what we overlook, over and over again, without wondering at all.

 Diederik van Rossum is a renowned psychosynthesis teacher and clinical psychologist.
-He is the director of the Dutch Institute of Psychosynthesis.
-This summer Diederik will teach the course ‘I’ the story of the Self in English during the Dutch Psychosynthesis Summerschool from July 5th until July 9th 2018.
+He has been the director of the Dutch Institute of Psychosynthesis from 1985 till 2020.

 If you have any questions please contact us